We Ditched HLS and Cut Playback Errors by 22%

 This is brilliant for a 45-minute TV episode.
 Start with a low-quality segment while you measure the connection, then ramp up to 1080p once you know the bandwidth can handle it.
 The viewer barely notices the first few seconds of lower quality because they're watching for an hour.

 Now consider the actual content mix.
-Approximately 90% of all videos on the platform are about 7 seconds long.
-TikTok-length clips, memes, quick takes.
+The dominant content on the platform was short-form: clips under 10 seconds.
+TikTok-length content, memes, quick takes.
 With a dominant segment length of 2-6 seconds, a 7-second video is one or two segments.

 This creates an impossible tradeoff for adaptive bitrate:

 Start with a low-quality segment: The video is blurry for the entire duration.
 By the time the player would normally ramp up to higher quality, the video is over.
-The user sees a blurry 7-second clip.
-This is particularly painful for advertisers.
-"Why is my ad blurry the whole time?" is not a conversation you want to have.
+The user sees a blurry clip.
+This is particularly painful for advertisers, who don't want their ads showing up blurry the whole time.

 Neither option is acceptable.
 This is the core tension of HLS in a short-form world: adaptive bitrate streaming solves a problem that doesn't exist for short-form video and creates problems that wouldn't otherwise exist.